Spiced Vegetable Soup with Red Lentils

-- Scoop one quarter of the cooked veggies and lentils out of the pot and set them aside in a bowl (youll return them to the pot once youve liquidised the soup).
+- Scoop one quarter of the cooked veggies and lentils out of the pot and set them aside in a bowl (you will return them to the pot once you have liquidised the soup).

 - Using a stick blender or food processor, whizz the remaining soup left in the pot until smooth.
 Now tip the cooked veggies and lentils you set aside back into the pot, along with the spinach leaves and the blanched broccoli.

 - Simmer for a few more minutes, or until the broccoli is tender and the spinach has wilted.